pqcee/course-quicscript-K12/README.md

 # Introduction to Quantum Gates (pQCee, October 2024)

-This repository contains the course materials for a secondary-level quantum course.
+This repository contains the Course Materials for K12 Level Quantum Course (Ages 9 to High School).

 Directory Layout